bioconda/bioconda.github.io/_sources/recipes/polystest/README.rst.txt

 Notes
 -----
-VSClust is available as shiny app via run\_app.sh or as command\-line tool\: runPolySTestCLI.R
+PolySTest is available as shiny app via run\_polystest\_app.R or as command\-line tool\: runPolySTestCLI.R